WICG/priority-hints/README.md

 medium/high priority, but developers may wish to load them all at low priority.
 Similarly, developers may wish to load all first-party resources that are critical with a high priority.
-* Resources fetched as a result of user-interaction often have varying priorities.
-Developers may wish to load these with a much higher priority as they can anticipate better exactly what the user needs.
+* When developers download a group of resources as a result of user interaction, those resources download priorities don't take into account the eventual usage and importance of those resources.
+Developers may wish to load these resources with priorities and dependencies which better represent their usage and the user's needs
 * Single-page applications can kick off multiple API requests to bootstrap the user experience.
 Developers may wish to load critical API requests at a high priority and have better control over scheduling priority for the rest.